Usability can improve customer experience

 Smart and sleek UX (User Experience Design) and UI (User Interface Design) can make the difference between a smile or a frown.
 And while these “U’s” sound similar—they have distinct, yet related, purposes.
 Think of UX as what your users actually do and UI as the visual design of a website, product or service.

 UX can be described as making a cake.
-The recipe that must be made and the sequential steps that ensure a perfectly moist dessert is removed from the oven.
+The recipe and sequential steps must be created and followed to ensure a perfectly moist dessert.

 UI can be described as adding the icing or decoration and the display of said cake.
 The tools needed to cut the cake or eat the cake might also come into play.